KaydenLiss/all-of-time-and-space/content/posts/crossing-the-atlantic/index.md

 </div></div><div class="swiper-button-prev"></div><div class="swiper-button-next"></div></div>

 As luck would have it the weather decided to turn Scottish on us on the first day in Oban.
-We didn’t really mind, since it was more of a very consistent drizzle than actual rain and so Mike and I went for a walk along the harbour, while Gill and Doug did the sensible thing and stayed at the hotel to enjoy some coffee.
+We didn’t really mind, since it was more of a very constant drizzle than actual rain and so Mike and I went for a walk along the harbour, while Gill and Doug did the sensible thing and stayed at the hotel to enjoy some coffee.

 I say sensible because although the weather was just a drizzle, even a drizzle can make it all the way through every single layer of clothes if you run around in it long enough.
 In this case, I speak of experience.